 The True Value of Pork Sausages

-The pounds to pork ratio
+The Pounds to pork Ratio

-Put another way, a high pork content percentage sounds good, but it’s not necessarily giving you the best value for your money.
+A high pork content percentage sounds good, but it’s not necessarily giving you the best value for your money.
 This is how many grams you’re getting of actual pork per £1 that you spend.

 What’s the best and the (brat)worst?

 Value for money is all important for today’s consumer, but sometimes you’d rather the higher quality, even if it means digging deeper and paying a little more.

 *Average price of brand sausages was taken from 5 leading supermarkets.
-All prices were correct as of July 2018.
+All prices were correct as of May 2019.